herbncrypto/matienzo.org/_drafts/2016-02-18-rhizome-social-media.markdown

 * "it's life and death when archiving is done wrong"
 * "if we preserve everything nothing becomes important" Contrast between dynamic practices of presentation and preservationists and ones based in static acts

+"There has to be a way to preserve Instagram" - GR